Farama-Foundation/PettingZoo/README.md

 We support Linux and macOS, and conduct CI testing on both.
 We will accept PRs related to Windows, but do not officially support it.
 We're open to help properly supporting Windows.

-## Leaderboards
-Our cooperative games have leaderboards for best total (summed over all agents) score.
-If you'd like to be listed on the leader board, please submit a pull request.
-Only pull requests that link to code for reproducibility and use environment arguments in the spirit of the competition will be accepted.

 ## Citation

 To cite this project in publication, please use